mspnp/aks-baseline/05-aks-cluster.md

    ```

 1. Deploy the cluster ARM template.
   :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
-You can limit access to the API Server to a set of well-known IP addresses (i.,e. your hub firewall IP, a jump box subnet, build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
+You can limit access to the API Server to a set of well-known IP addresses (i.,e. a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.

     **Option 1 - Deploy from the command line**